 At the same time, my client is living with another woman who he met after his wife moved to the assisted living facility.
 He wants to know about Medicaid planning for his wife and estate planning that takes his new relationship into account.

-This is just one example of the new family relationships that are replacing monogamy for life.
-Most children today are born out of wedlock.
+This is just one example of the new family relationships that are replacing life-long monogamy.
+More than half of children today are born out of wedlock.
 People of all ages live together without marriage.
 More than half of marriages end up in divorce and most divorcees, especially men, get remarried.
-Massachusetts and some other states now permit same sex marriages.
+Same sex marriages are now permitted nationwide.

 As a result, traditional cookie-cutter estate plans and state intestacy statutes that govern the distribution of estates for those without wills and trusts will not work for more and more people.